“Child in The Bush” by Frederick McCubbin

 Glistened on the water-lilies o’er the Babies at Walloon.

 “The Babies of Walloon” by Henry Lawson, 1891

-Like the majority of Australians, Lawson lived in a city but he had had experience in outback life, in fact, many of his stories reflected his experiences in real life.
-This poem from Lawson also come back to the theme of “The Babies in the Bush” from 1899.
+Like the majority of Australians, Lawson lived in a city, but he had experience in outback life, many of his stories reflected his experiences in real life.
+This poem from Lawson also comes back to the theme of “The Babies in the Bush” from 1899.

 The mother waits ‘neath the noon-tide glare,

 Till the wild fixed look of a life’s despair

 But the strong man kneels by her side and turns

 To the stars above, with a husband’s love —